Binary - a number system used to encode information using 0s and 1s - lies at the heart of every digital computer.

 Using two digits as opposed to, say, the familiar ten digits used in decimal systems (0 to 9) enables hardware to be easily implemented via simple ‘on’ or ‘off’ circuit states or logic gates.
 This is the basis for all digital systems.

-Understanding binary notation
+Understanding binary numbers

 To understand binary values imagine each digit (or ‘bit’) of the binary notation as representing an increasing power of 2 - with the rightmost digit representing 20, the next representing 21, then 22 and so on.